AOEpeople/TYPO3-Imgix/README.md

 [![Code Coverage](https://scrutinizer-ci.com/g/AOEpeople/TYPO3-Imgix/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/AOEpeople/TYPO3-Imgix/?branch=master)
 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/AOEpeople/TYPO3-Imgix/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/AOEpeople/TYPO3-Imgix/?branch=master)

-The "imgix" TYPO3 extension provides the Auto Responsive Images feature of [imgix][1] called [imgix.fluid()][4].
+The "imgix" TYPO3 extension provides the Auto Responsive Images feature of [imgix][3] called [imgix.fluid()][4].
 This allows you to deliver perferctly custom sized images for the client without using local capaticities.
-For more details have a look at [imgix][1], [imgix.fluid()][4] and the JS library [imgix.js][5].
+For more details have a look at [imgix][3], [imgix.fluid()][4] and the JS library [imgix.js][5].

 In addition this extension provides some additional features like:

- - Supports different integrations  (jquery and angular)
+ - Supports different integrations  (jQuery and AngularJS)
- - fallback scenario if you disable the fluid feature
+ - Fallback scenario if you disable the fluid feature
- - observation of asynchoniously added images
+ - Observation of asynchronously added images

 ## Missing/Upcoming features:

-Currently this extension is limited to images on which you have access to manipulate the way the image is outputted to the browser.
+ - Currently this extension is limited to images on which you have access to manipulate the way the image is outputted to the browser.
 The reason for that is that img tags must have a specific class set and a data-src attribute in which the image url is stored.
 In future releases we will implement this in TYPO3´s standard rendering.
+ - Version 3 of [imgix.js][5] is not supported yet

 ## Download / Installation